cliff1976/fat/content/posts/bikerides/20220410/index.md

 It was pretty today.
 But cold when the sun wasn't right on me.
 I headed east out towards IKEA and marveled at the completed work on the A3 &mdash; three lanes in each direction &mdash; and then headed over to my buddy's house by way of what he calls the *Ho Chi Minh* trail down the hill from the overflow parking at the *Uni-Klinikum*.

-The timestamps from the bike cam are off by an hour because I didn't get around to updating that for DST year.
+The timestamps from the bike cam are off by an hour because I didn't get around to updating that for DST this year yet.
 I hope I remember for next time!

 ## Snaps